Meet the Lawyer Trying to Reform the Thai Monarch

 In March, a Thai hashtag translating as “#WhyDoWeNeedaKing?” was used more than a million times on Twitter.
 Royalist Marketplace, a private Facebook group critical of the monarchy, had over a million followers before the Thai government demanded Facebook block the page.
 Within a week, a replacement appeared.

-Social media has not only helped loosen taboos around questioning the monarchy, but also disseminated protest speeches like Arnon’s to wide audiences.
+Social media has not only helped loosen taboos around questioning the monarchy, but also disseminated fiery protest speeches like Arnon’s to wide audiences.

 “It’s the first time this discussion has been so mainstream,” says Nuttaa, the activist, adding that she live-streamed Arnon’s speech.